craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/profile/admin/guides/access_tokens.rst

 :last-updated: 4.0.0
 :nosearch:

-.. _newIa-profile-admin-access-tokens:
+.. _profile-admin-access-tokens:

 ========================
 Access Tokens Management
 ========================

-All applications need an Access Token in order to make requests for the :ref:`newIa-crafter-profile-api`.
+All applications need an Access Token in order to make requests for the :ref:`crafter-profile-api`.
 By default three tokens will be created:

 +----------------+-----------------------------------------------------------------------------+